-Attorneys at The Koffel Law Firm were able to successfully negotiate former Newark High School teacher Anthony Miller’s early release from prison.
+Attorneys at Koffel Brininger Nesbitt were able to successfully negotiate former Newark High School teacher Anthony Miller’s early release from prison.

 Attorney Brad Koffel worked tirelessly to negotiate a plea for our client, Anthony Miller, which put him in the most favorable position for early release from prison.
 Any prison term in Ohio under 60 months allows a judge to reconsider the sentence after serving just six months.

-The Koffel Law Firm recommended to our client that he wait until he served 12 months before requesting early release.
+Koffel Brininger Nesbitt recommended to our client that he wait until he served 12 months before requesting early release.
 Today, in his 17th month, KLF’s Attorney Fran Ward was successful in having Anthony Miller released from an Ohio prison despite the objections of the State of Ohio.

 In 2014, Miller was sentenced to four years and 10 months in prison (58 months, just under the 60-month threshold) after being convicted of nine felonies and four misdemeanors relating to misconduct with some of his students.

 Attorney Fran Tosi Ward argued before Licking County Common Pleas Court Judge David Branstool last week, saying that after serving 17 months in prison and having to register as a sex offender for life is sufficient punishment.
 Ward also emphasized Miller’s initiative to change, taking advantage of rehabilitation programs and showing true remorse for his past conduct.